zanerock/standard-error-set/README.md

   - [CommonError](#CommonError): A base class for common errors.
   - [ConnectionError](#ConnectionError): An [`ExternalServiceError`](#ExternalServiceError) sub-type indicating a problem with a connection, including making a connection.
   - [ConstraintViolationError](#ConstraintViolationError): Indicates the requested operation is well formed and the data otherwise correct, but it violates a data constraint.
+  - [DatabaseError](#DatabaseError): Indicates a problem within a database system implementation.
   - [DataServiceError](#DataServiceError): An [`ExternalServiceError`](#ExternalServiceError) sub-type indicating a problem related to a data service specifically.
   - [DirectoryNotFoundError](#DirectoryNotFoundError): A [`NotFoundError`](#NotFoundError) sub-type indicating there is no file at the requested location.
   - [EndOfStreamError](#EndOfStreamError): An [`IoError`](#IoError) sub-type indicating an attempt to read beyond the of a stream.